wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 Next steps
 ----------

-The Wazuh server installation is now complete and you can proceed with installing Kibana.
+The Wazuh server installation is now complete and you can proceed with installing Wazuh dashboard.
 To perform this action, see the :ref:`wazuh_dashboard_step_by_step` section.